historic-trails/website/first-drafts/stvrain-mill.md

 ## The mill was located (Town), which now is current day....
 - Research current town name and or current location
 - County: Curry
-  -St. Vrain is now known as Mora, NM (Research why the name changed) -
+  - St. Vrain is now known as Mora, NM (Research why the name changed) -
   -
 ## Mill was built in or around 1864